The Expert Guide to Crowning Trees: The Artistic Art of Professional Tree Pruning

 - Improves the tree’s overall health and appearance

-- Reduces the chance of branch breaking
+- Reduces the risk of a branch breakage

 - It enhances the look of your outdoor space.

-- Enhances the lifespan of trees
+- Increases the tree’s lifespan

-Crowning vs Topping What’s the Different?
+Crowning vs. Topping What’s the Difference?

 How do you crown your child?